 TV channels and radio stations are owned by government and private companies; both local and international.

 Content is offered mainly in Arabic and English.
 Other languages of broadcast include Hindi, Urdu, Malayalam, Tagalog and Farsi.

 The number of TV and radio stations:

 Emirates News Agency (WAM) is the official UAE news agency of the UAE Government.
-It publishes news in Arabic, English and French.
+It publishes news in multiple languages.

 Major airports in the UAE

 Motorists drive on the right hand side of the road.